 Meanwhile, Kajabi's pricing page advertises 50% off for new signups.
 The structural read is clear: new customers fund acquisition at a discount; existing customers fund the strategy shift at the new full price.
 The loyalty discount goes in the wrong direction.

-What the Price Hike Actually Costs by Plan
+What Does the Price Hike Actually Cost by Plan?

 For someone on the same plan before and after, here's the annual delta: